The Royal College of Pathologists

-The Royal College of Pathologists is a charity with a Royal Charter (received in 1970) and its patron is Her Majesty Queen Elizabeth II.
+The Royal College of Pathologists is a charity with a Royal Charter (received in 1970) Her Majesty Queen Elizabeth II was a patron.

 Occupying a 30,000 sq. ft site in the centre of London, the new headquarters contain an open plan office, meeting rooms, auditorium and deluxe seminar spaces designed to enhance the learning experience.

 The project won a 2019 New London Architecture award where the college was praised for their move to sustainable, contemporary purpose-built premises.

 The 6-storey building includes a double-height entrance atrium and incorporates a suite of facilities for members and trainees: a state-of-the-art, multi-purpose conference area equipped with the latest AV, office space and a lounge featuring a full library collection.

 The site achieves ample space to run specialty pathology exams and to expand the College’s wide-ranging programme of academic activities and events.

 The intention was to assist the college achieve its aims to advance the science and practice of pathology within a site suited to its needs.